iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 As usual, the SUPBoardGuide bend test is performed by placing the SUP on top of two sawhorses set 7’ apart.
 We then load the SUP with 150 lbs at its midpoint and measure how much it bends under the weight.
 Obviously, this is not replicative of how the board performs in the water, but it does help us differentiate between how different construction processes contribute to overall stiffness.

-The 11’ Ultra performed really well in our bend test with only a bit over an inch of bend.
+The 11’ Ultra performed really well in our bend test with only one inch of bend.
 This is not just on par with iROCKER’s non-compact all-around line, but actually a little bit better, despite being 4.6 lbs lighter than their standard 11’ all-around.

 This stands as a testament to the efficacy of cross-drop stitch technology and its ability to achieve the same, and better, stiffness as linear drop stitch while using less material.
 While this technology isn’t exactly new, we’ve typically only seen it in higher-budget SUPs, and I’m excited to see it become more accessible in the mid-range market as the industry progresses.